 - Registration key (the identifier for for your Code42 organization)

-- Server address (the domain and port number for the Code42 authority server)
+- Server address (the domain for the Code42 cloud)

 Step 2: Copy your installer files to your gold image